cmvandrevala/cmvandrevala.github.io/teaching/phy/202/lesson-plans/electric-dipoles-in-electric-fields.md

   - Dipole moments
   - Torque on a dipole
   - Potential energy of a dipole
+objectives:
+  - Compare and contrast the motion of a charged particle in an electric field versus an electric dipole in an electric field
+  - Define the electric dipole moment
+  - Calculate the torque on a dipole in an electric field, oriented in different directions
+  - Calculate the potential energy of a dipole in an electric field, oriented in different directions
 ---

-## 🎯 Objectives

-* Compare and contrast the motion of a charged particle in an electric field versus an electric dipole in an electric field
-* Define the electric dipole moment
-* Calculate the torque on a dipole in an electric field, oriented in different directions
-* Calculate the potential energy of a dipole in an electric field, oriented in different directions

 ## 📋 Sequence